 Fried Egg BLT

-Although every state has their favorite way of eating eggs, I think we can all agree that eggs are an inexpensive way to get nutrients and protein.
-In fact, eggs are considered a superfood because of the energy they provide, as well as helping lose weight and improving complexion.
+Although every state has its favorite way of eating eggs, I think we can all agree that eggs are an inexpensive way to get nutrients and protein.
+In fact, eggs are considered a superfood because of the energy they provide, as well as help lose weight and improve complexion.
 So, let’s eat more eggs!
 This Fried Egg BLT is a delicious way to get your egg fix, and not just for breakfast.
 This sandwich would be a wonderful lunchtime or dinnertime meal.

 Fried Egg BLT Recipe